hexydec/agentzero/README.md

 ## Contributing

-If you find an issue with JSlite, please create an issue in the tracker.
+If you find an issue with AgentZero, please create an issue in the tracker.

 If you wish to fix an issue yourself, please fork the code, fix the issue, then create a pull request, and I will evaluate your submission.